AlexSpandex/AlexSpandex/README.md

 # Hello world, I’m Alejandro! 👋🏽

 ## About me 👻
-- 💻 I’m interested in Graphic Design, Mobile App Development, and Software Development
+- 💻 I’m interested in Web Development, Mobile App Development, and Software Development
-- 👾 I’m looking to collaborate on making projects like games, soical media sites, and smartphone apps!
+- 👾 I’m looking to collaborate on making projects like Websites, Video Games, Social Media Sites, and Smartphone apps!
 - 📫 How to reach me: Email - alejandroramosh27@gmail.com

 ---